 What are the Responsibilities of Beef and Dairy Producers?

-- Anyone suspecting that an animal may have BSE should contact his or her veterinarian to diagnose the condition.
-Cattle suspected of having BSE must be reported to the CFIA, by law.
+• Anyone suspecting that an animal that is having neurological signs should contact his or her veterinarian to diagnose the condition.
+Cattle suspected of having BSE must be reported to the CFIA.

-- Producers who believe they have an animal that is eligible under the Canada-Alberta BSE Surveillance Program should contact their local certified veterinarian.
-Failure by Canada to test an adequate number of these cattle may jeopardize market access of ruminant or ruminant products.
+• Producers who believe they have an animal that is eligible under the Canada-Alberta BSE Surveillance Program should contact their local certified veterinarian.
+Failure by Canada to test an adequate number of these cattle may jeopardize market access of ruminants or ruminant products.

-- Producers are responsible for checking feedbags carefully for the label “Do not feed to cattle, sheep, deer or other ruminants”.
-Such feed contains material that is prohibited for ruminants.
-If you mix feed on your farm, ensure that you follow directions and prevent cross contamination of ruminant feeds with that intended for non-ruminants (horses, hogs, poultry).
+• Producers are responsible for checking feedbags carefully for the label “Do not feed to cattle, sheep, deer or other ruminants”.
+Such feed may contain material that is prohibited for ruminants.
+If you mix feed on your farm, ensure that you follow directions and prevent cross contamination of ruminant feeds with feed that is intended for non-ruminants (horses, hogs, poultry).

 For further information about BSE, please view: